AmanRai264/Analyzing-Amazon-Sales-data-/README.md

 - Investigated **seasonal trends and patterns** in the sales data for accurate demand forecasting.
 - Examined the **correlation between unit price and total profit** to optimize pricing strategies.

+---## 🛠️ Tools and Technologies Used

+- **Python**: For data preprocessing, cleaning, and exploratory data analysis (EDA).
+- **Power BI**: For dynamic dashboards and data visualization.
+- **Advanced Excel**: For pivot tables, charts, and statistical summaries.
+- **PostgreSQL**: For efficient querying and data management.

+---

+## ✨ Key Takeaways

+- Enhanced technical expertise in data analysis tools (Python, Power BI, SQL, Excel).
+- Gained practical experience in transforming raw data into actionable insights.
+- Improved ability to tell a compelling story using data visualization techniques.

+---

+## 🤝 Collaboration

+This project is open for feedback and collaboration!
+If you have insights, suggestions, or are working on similar projects, feel free to connect.

 ---